 In addition, this is an excellent time to increase physical activity.
 Some studies show that as little as 20 minutes of movement each morning, are sufficient for maintaining weight loss.
 If you are not fond of going to the gym and trudging along on a treadmill, consider taking up a new hobby: join a sports team, take up yoga, or learn to play a new sport such as golf.
 Another tip is choosing activities that require a partner, since this can make the activity more fun and also require a sense of accountability- key tactics for establishing healthy activity.

-Read more: Hcg Diet Weight Maintenance.
+Read the Complete Guide to P4 Here: Hcg Diet Weight Maintenance.